Pringley/masters-thesis/main.markdown

 The basic idea remains the same.
 The client will create a subprocess running a server in the destination language which will receive requests over JSON.

-The protocol is inspired by [JSON-RPC](http://json-rpc.org/), but it is not compatible.
+The protocol is inspired by JSON-RPC [@jsonrpc], but it is not compatible.
 (Changes were made to fit the requirements of this project.)

 For example, to request `numpy.mean`, a NumPy function to calculate the mean of an array of numbers from 1 to 4, the request might look like: